Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 Remind them of products on multiple channels (remarketing)

 Don’t think that you lost a customer when a visitor returns without purchasing.
 There are many ways to retarget that customer.
 You just need to know his email address.
 This is called Remarketing.

 We know that very few customers will buy from you in the first ad.
-In order to capture more customers, you need to have 5 to 8 touch points with them.
+To capture more customers, you need to have 5 to 8 touchpoints with them.
 So, if they’re not buying from you from the first ad, show them ads again for a few more times.

 Because the customer is already aware of your brand and its offerings, their visit (without purchase) is still a strong purchase signal.
 When such a customer leaves the site, it may be perceived in two ways.
 His purchase path may have changed (i.e. he doesn’t want to buy that product anymore).
 He may also be going slower on his purchase path; one (or more) strong reminders could expedite him towards the purchase.

 In a lot of ways, Remarketing is quite similar to paid ads.
 The difference is how we target and choose who sees our ad.
 Facebook and Google are the two major advertising platforms.